Paris, Bibliothèque nationale de France, MS fr. 19093

 • Limited Edition: 898 copies

-• Full-size color reproduction of the entire original document, The Portfolio of Villard de Honnecourt: the facsimile attempts to replicate the look-and-feel and physical features of the original document; pages are trimmed according to the original format; the binding might not be consistent with the current document binding.
+• Full-size color reproduction of the entire original document, Portfolio of Villard de Honnecourt: the facsimile attempts to replicate the look-and-feel and physical features of the original document; pages are trimmed according to the original format; the binding might not be consistent with the current document binding.

 Binding